MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 The best-practice is thus to configure both the network-based firewall and host-based firewall.
 Internet traffic should additionally be filtered by proxy servers.

-This paper only focuses on secure configuration of host-based firewalls, i.e., Windows Defender Firewall with Advanced Security, on domain controllers.
+This whitepaper only focuses on secure configuration of host-based firewalls, i.e., Windows Defender Firewall with Advanced Security, on domain controllers.
 However, the [Inbound Firewall Rules Reference](#inbound-firewall-rules-reference) chapter might also serve as information source for configuring network-based firewalls.